robbievanleeuwen/section-properties/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

-A python package for the analysis of arbitrary cross-sections using the finite element method. _sectionproperties_ can be used to determine section properties to be used in structural design and visualise cross-sectional stresses resulting from combinations of applied forces and bending moments.
+``sectionproperties`` is a python package for the analysis of arbitrary cross-sections using the finite element method. ``sectionproperties`` can be used to determine section properties to be used in structural design and visualise cross-sectional stresses resulting from combinations of applied forces and bending moments.

 [Subscribe](http://eepurl.com/dMMUeg) to the mailing list!

 ## Installation

-You can install _sectionproperties_ via [pip] from [PyPI]:
+You can install ``sectionproperties`` via [pip] from [PyPI]:

 ```console
 > pip install sectionproperties